-- EFT Links Emotions And Health
+EFT Links Emotions And Your Health

-- EFT Is A Step-By-Step Process
+Emotionally Focused Therapy Is A Step-By-Step Process

 Emotional therapy technique adapts nine steps.
-During an EFT session, couples or families explore their emotions and their corresponding behaviors, and this helps in identifying the role that each play in the relationship.
+During an EFT session, couples or families explore their feelings and their corresponding behaviors, and this helps in identifying the role that each play in the relationship.
 The effect that their actions have on the connection is discussed as well.

-The nine steps are as outlined below:
+The nine steps of emotionally focused therapy are below:

 Identification of main issues in the relationship.

 Pinpointing the various ways through which negativity increase conflict when dealing with the main issues.

 At this stage, the counselor will identify any fears and unpleasant feelings that either of the parties fails to accept that are contributing to the negativity.
 They can help you describe emotions and navigate emotional experiences better.